-The MMR program curriculum focuses on challenging, cutting-edge coursework and hands-on projects which are sponsored by the MMR Advisory Board and companies such as Coca-Cola, Arby's, Lowe's, RaceTrac, and Eli Lilly.
+The STEM-designated MMR Program curriculum focuses on challenging, cutting-edge coursework and hands-on projects which are sponsored by the MMR Advisory Board and companies such as Coca-Cola, PayPal, Merck, Johnson & Johnson Vision, and UPS.

 Our curriculum allows students to obtain an understanding of knowledge development tools and strategic applications, data acquisition, and insight extraction and dissemination.
 MMR students gain skills for designing intelligent marketing research solutions to specific business problems, analyzing data using sophisticated statistical tools and packages, preparing and presenting high-impact reports, and serving as a market intelligence consultant to managers.

 The program is structured to encompass the tools & techniques, business acumen and ‘soft’ skills necessary to succeed in the industry.